January 2, 2018

 Remember, this is a comprehensive checklist.
 If it’s overwhelming, that’s ok.
 Take a breath and go through it item by item.

-A quick recommendation: as you go through the checklist you will encounter a lot of dates, like the deadline for registering your campaign committee, the first day you can start collecting petitions, and most importantly — Election Day!
+As you go through the checklist you will encounter a lot of dates, like the deadline for registering your campaign committee, the first day you can start collecting petitions, and most importantly — Election Day!
 We recommend building a calendar as you go through the checklist and identify those dates.

 Tip: If you want to make an editable copy of the checklist for yourself, you have two options once you’ve clicked on that link: